JMakkonen/Primes/README.md

 ### Program P1002
 This program was written to test the accuracy and limits of Binet's formula which is a direct calculation of the n-th term of the sequence.
 There are some comments added to the end of the program discussing where the limits of the arithmatic engine in Ruby lie.

+### Program P1003
+This program was written to create an array with the Farey series of order N as entered at the prompt.
+At the end of the program you have an array, where each entry in the array gives you at element [x][0], the decimal representation of the term in the Farey series, at element [x][1], the numerator and at element [x][2], the denominator of the term in the Farey series.
+In Hardy's and Wright's *An introduction to the theory of numbers*, in section 3.4, theres a brief explanation of how to find the next term in a Farey series of order n.
+Unfortunately, this seemed to be way too difficult in comparison with the brute force method employed in the program.